matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 - Based on all CPU utilization of the most CPU-intensive pod.

 ```
-Replicas are added to the deployment and hence CPU Utilizations should be check at deployment level .
+Replicas are added to the deployment and hence CPU Utilizations should be check at deployment level.
 It would be incorrect to check the CPU at Cluster level as it would have one or more deployment running on it.
 ```